kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 2. ListenerSet ordered by creation time (oldest first)
 3. ListenerSet ordered alphabetically by “{namespace}/{name}”.

-If there are listener conflicts, this should be reported as `Conflicted=True` in the `ListenerSetParentStatus` as usual.
-See 'Conditions' section below for more details on object should report the conflict.
+Conflicts are covered in the section 'ListenerConditions within a ListenerSet'

 ###  Gateway Conditions